Everything You Never Knew You Wanted to Know About Berlin

 Not a trace is left of the place which is the topic of today´s post.
 Its garden was long replaced with a big street and some high-rises.
-But with a bit of imagination and a healthy dose of effort you can imagine the crossing Gitschiner Strasse/Lindenstrasse/Alte Jakobstrasse as a quiet green corner still undisturbed even by the sound of the U-Bahn.
+But with a bit of imagination and a healthy dose of effort you can visualise the crossing Gitschiner Strasse/Lindenstrasse/Alte Jakobstrasse as a quiet green corner, still undisturbed even by the sound of the U-Bahn.

-Probably the only sounds you would hear back then were the clacking of horse hooves and the calls of the cavalry officers at the riding school which was used by the troops stationed at the cavalry barracks in Alexandrinnenstrasse.
+Probably the only sounds you would hear back then were the clacking of horse hooves and the calls of the cavalry officers at the riding school which was used by the troops stationed at the barracks in Alexandrinenstrasse.

 Behind the silent windows of the three-storey building before you you might see some tired faces.
 Here the sick are being tended to and charity is doing its work.
 You are standing in front of the Frauen-Siechenanstalt in Hallesche Communication.

 On December 16th, 1897 the former Frauen-Siechenanstalt in Gitschiner Strasse 104/105, a charitable hospital for “unlucky, destitute women suffering mostly incurable diseases like cancer, who could not afford proper care at home” is taken over by the municipal Krankenhaus Am Urban to be administered by it.